Kevin Spacey accuser ‘was not bothered’ by separate alleged sexual incident - NewsBreak

 He asked who in the courtroom required testing kits, to which Mr Spacey raised his hand.

-The hearing, in the US District Court for the Southern District of New York, is due to resume on Monday and is expected to last for two weeks.
+The hearing is expected to last for two weeks and is being held in the US District Court for the Southern District of New York.

 In a US civil case, any allegations only need to be proven “on the balance of probability” rather than to the criminal standard of “beyond all reasonable doubt”.